saltyorg/docs/docs/reference/accounts.md

+!!! warning
+    This is a reference discussing an aspect of the [install process](../../saltbox/install/install/#configuration).
+    If you are looking for the steps to follow to install, they are [here](../../saltbox/install/install).

 ##  Options in accounts.yml

 **Note**: There must always be a space betwen the key and the value in YAML files.  `key: value` NOT `key:value`